coverclock/com-diag-hazer/REMARKS.md

 you notice a discrepancy between the actual system time reported in the gpstool "LOC" (local) output line and the GNSS time reported in the gpstool "TIM" (time) output line.

+## Time Dilation

+Due to the centripedal acceleration in their orbits, the atomic clocks in the GPS satellites run slower than atomic clocks on the ground, losing 7us per day (Special Relativity).

+Due to the altitude of their orbits placing them further from the mass of the Earth, the atomic clocks in the GPS satellites run faster than atomic clocks on the ground, gaining 45us per day (General Relativity).

+The net effect is that the atomic clocks in the GPS satellites gain 38us per day.
+This has to be taken into account in the calculation of the position solutions.